paulgoleary/milagro-crypto-js/README.md

 ## Run examples
 We provide also some script examples for [nodejs](https://nodejs.org/en/).
-In order to try, for example, the script on ECC functions type the following commands
+In order to try, for example, the script example on ECC functions type the following commands
 ```
 node ./examples/example_ECC_NIST256.js
 ```